The Executive Board

 The Executive Board normally meets alternate Thursdays and makes collective decisions at these meetings.
-At least half of the members must be present in order for decisions to be made.
+At least three of the members must be present in order for decisions to be made.
 The Governor has the casting vote.
 A matter that requires urgent treatment may be decided upon by two members if they are in agreement.

-The Chairperson and the Vice Chairperson of the General Council also have the right to attend the Executive Board's meetings.
-They have the right to make comments, but, so as not to jeopardise the Riksbank's independence, they may not present proposals or vote.
+The Chairperson and the Vice Chairperson of the General Council also have the right to attend the Executive Board’s meetings.
+They have the right to make comments but, so as not to jeopardise the Riksbank’s independence, they may not present proposals or vote.

 The Executive Board makes decisions on the interest rate

 Five times a year, the Executive Board holds what is known as a monetary policy meeting.
 The Board members then decide on the policy rate.
-The way in which they have reasoned and voted at the meeting is reported in the minutes of the meeting, which is published approximately ten days later.
+The way in which they have reasoned and voted at the meeting is reported in the minutes of the meeting, which are published approximately ten days later.
 The interest rate decision is a majority decision and the Governor has the casting vote.
 If any of the members has a different opinion, this is shown in the minutes.